- Merging datasets

 Until now we didn’t save any of our data wrangling steps as new objects,

-object is still unchanged.
+so the original student1 object is still unchanged.
 If we want to save

 the cleaned data as a new object, we can assign the result of the pipe